Can Kibble Cause Vomiting?

 Kibble Is Dry - But It's Rehydrated In The Stomach

-Given an unlimited supply of this moreish dog food, dogs will tend to wolf down way more than they need.
-The kibble sits in the stomach, where it is rehydrated.
-It swells, becoming easily twice the size it was when it was dry, in the dog’s bowl.
+The kibble sits in the dog's stomach, where it is rehydrated.
+It swells, becoming easily twice the size it was when it was dry, in the bowl.

 If you are lucky, the dog will manage to vomit the excess, so the stomach doesn’t end up being stretched.